ejektaflex/KambrikDocs/docs/mods/bountiful/next/CustomizingBounties.md

 ### Criteria Entries (`criteria`)

-Criteria objectives are special objectives that allow you to hook into the game's Criteria system.
+Criteria objectives are special objectives that allow you to hook into the game's Advancement Criteria system.
 Minecraft emits trigger events when certain things occur in game - and we can hook check for these triggers in our bounties!
 For example: